 After we explored the house and walked down to the docks over looking the lake we headed into town for dinner.
 We had heard that NY Pizzeria is the place to go and it was great.
 We ordered pizza, wings, and garlic knots and found a spot in the upstairs sitting area.
 I loved the boneless wings.
 They were delicious.
 Everyone loved the pizza and we had no leftovers at the end of the meal.

-As we watched the sun go down we realized it was dark and there was no way we were going to find sticks for a fire.
+As we watched the sun go down we realized there was no way we were going to find sticks for a fire.
 We decided to head inside for the night and save the S’more making for tomorrow.

 My husband does a lot of our food research when we travel and he wanted to stop at Schneider’s Bakery to get doughnuts for breakfast.
 Before everyone woke up he went out, with my early riser daughter, to pick out doughnuts for breakfast.